Childhood Insomnia and Sleep Problems

 Sleepwalking and safety

-Bedwetting usually occurs in children 2-4 years of age.
+Although able to use the bathroom correctly during the day, some young children may struggle with bladder control issues at night, which can be humiliating and stressful.
+Bed-wetting usually occurs in children two to four years of age.
 However, it can continue with school-aged children as well.
 If both parents wet the bed when they were young, it’s likely that their child will as well.
-Here are other possible causes of bedwetting:

 - Your child’s bladder has not developed enough to hold urine for an entire night.
 Similarly, communication between their brain and bladder may not have fully formed.